MicrosoftDocs/dynamics365smb-docs/business-central/admin-setting-up-integration-with-dynamics-sales.md

 > Do not use the administrator account for [!INCLUDE[d365fin](includes/cds_long_md.md)] for synchronization.
 Doing so will break the synchronization.

 ## Minimum Permissions for User Accounts in [!INCLUDE[d365fin](includes/cds_long_md.md)]
-When you install the Integration Solution, permissions for the integration user account are configured.
+When you install the CDS Base Integration Solution, permissions for the integration user account are configured.
 If those permissions are changed you might need to reset them.
-You can do that by reinstalling the Integration Solution or by manually resetting them.
-The following tables list the minimum permissions for the user accounts in [!INCLUDE[crm_md](includes/crm_md.md)].
+You can do that by reinstalling the CDS Base Integration Solution or by manually resetting them.
+The following tables list the minimum permissions for the user accounts in [!INCLUDE[d365fin](includes/cds_long_md.md)].

 ### Minimum Permissions for the Administrator
 The following table displays the minimum permissions on each tab for each security role that is required for the administrator user.